JesseMcGilAllen/javaIndividualProject/Journal.md

 It seems I have broken everything when I moved from using Copy to iCloud.
 All the paths are different.
 Got Tomee working again.

 I have decided to change the emphasis of my project to a personal programming review type site.
 Of course, it makes the site more complicated.
 Which suits me as it makes it more complicated.

+## Week 5

+2/18/2016

+Completed:
+  Implementing administrator user role on one page

+I finally had success implementing login into my project.
+It require to major debugging sessions with Paula and Matt.
+In the end, the problem was in the jsps.
+I forgot the name="j_username" attribute.
+Its a simple thing to forget and we were focused on the more complicated elements of the implementation, namely the xml file configurations.
+What lead me down the path of the fix was enabling Realm logging for my project.
+I found a [blogspot post](http://dev-answers.blogspot.com/2010/03/enable-debugtrace-level-logging-for.html) that details what to add to the tomcat logging.properties to enable it.